pcav/faunalia-website/index.rst

 A WPS inside QGIS?
 ++++++++++++++++++++

-Thanks to friends from `3Liz <http://www.3liz.com/>`_, you can now have `Web Processing <https://github.com/3liz/qgis-wps4server>`_ within your QGIS server, in addition to the existing WMS and WFS.

-**wps4server** is a QGIS Server Plugin that provides `OGC Web Processing <http://www.opengeospatial.org/standards/wps>`_ capabilities, based on `PyWPS <http://pywps.wald.intevation.org/>`_and QGIS Processing.
+* Thanks to friends from `3Liz <http://www.3liz.com/>`_, you can now have `Web Processing <https://github.com/3liz/qgis-wps4server>`_ within your QGIS server, in addition to the existing WMS and WFS. **wps4server** is a QGIS Server Plugin that provides `OGC Web Processing <http://www.opengeospatial.org/standards/wps>`_ capabilities, based on `PyWPS <http://pywps.wald.intevation.org/>`_ and QGIS Processing.
 With wps4server you can publish all the QGIS Processing algorithms through Web Processing.
-This means you can create a Web Processing Service that provides:
+This means you can create a Web Processing Service that provides QGIS, GRASS7, GDAL/OGR, Orfeo Toolbox, SAGA algorithms, and also your R and Python scripts algorithms, and your Processing models.
+With a configuration file, you can restrict the algorithms number. `Source code and an installation guide <//github.com/3liz/qgis-wps4server>`_ available. *Test and feedback are welcome!*

-* QGIS algorithms
-* GRASS7 algorithms
-* GDAL/OGR algorithms
-* Orfeo Toolbox algorithms
-* SAGA algorithms

-But also your:

-* R scripts algorithms
-* Python scripts algorithms
-* Models algorithms

-With a configuration file, you can restrict the algorithms number based on:

-* a provider list
-* name and title filter
-* an algorithm list

-You can find the source code and an installation guide here : https://github.com/3liz/qgis-wps4server

-Test and feedback are welcome!

 More background maps in QGIS
 +++++++++++++++++++++++++++++++